cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-truncate.md

 The name (optionally schema-qualified) of a table to truncate.
 If `ONLY` is specified before the table name, only that table is truncated.
 If `ONLY` is not specified, the table and all its descendant tables (if any) are truncated.
 Optionally, you can specify `*` after the table name to explicitly indicate that descendant tables are included.

-RESTART IDENTITY
+RESTART IDENTITY`**

-:   Automatically restart sequences owned by columns of the truncated table(s).
+Automatically restart sequences owned by columns of the truncated table(s).

-CONTINUE IDENTITY
+CONTINUE IDENTITY`**

-:   Do not change the values of sequences.
+Do not change the values of sequences.
 This is the default.

 **`CASCADE`**